davidwrede/chef-web-docs-1/includes_resources/includes_resource_machine_attributes.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_machine_attributes

 This resource has the following properties:

 ``admin``
    **Ruby Types:** TrueClass, FalseClass

-   Use to specify whether the |chef client| is an API client.
+   Use to specify whether the chef-client is an API client.

 ``allow_overwrite_keys``
    **Ruby Types:** TrueClass, FalseClass